"""Cement core foundation module."""

 """

-LOG.debug("adding signal handler %s for signal %s" % (
+LOG.debug(f"adding signal handler {self._meta.signal_handler} for signal {signum}"

 )